 While it is possible for other countries to win the cup in reality it is a contest between Britain and Ireland.
 The first two editions in 2014 and 2015 were won by Britain, who expected they would win most years with Ireland having the odd good year.
-In hindsight that was a naïve viewpoint as from 2016 to 2021 Ireland have won five out of six Prestbury cups, although one was tied with Britain in 2019 they still retained it as holders.
+In hindsight that was a naïve viewpoint as from 2016 to 2022 Ireland have won six out of seven Prestbury cups, although one was tied with Britain in 2019 they still retained it as holders.

 That wouldn't be telling the whole story, though, as Ireland has become the place to go to get winners trained for elite jump races with plenty of other leading trainers like Gordon Elliott and Henry de Bromhead.
 They will be hoping that even when Willie moves on they will continue to fly the flag for the Emerald Isle.